pattysc/react-stores-web-1116/README.md

 exporting an individual store object and globally exposing it to all component's that `require` it.

-This is somewhat analogous to our database metaphora: You might store different "kinds" of data that you store in different databases (e.g. you might unstructured data in MongoDB and relational data in something like PostgreSQL), but all clients share the "same" database.
+This is somewhat analogous to our database metaphora: We might store different "kinds" of data that we store in different databases (e.g. we might unstructured data in MongoDB and relational data in something like PostgreSQL), but all clients share the "same" database.
 Each application node has access to the same data.